ewangclarkson/hk-sar-spring-boot/README.md

 ###Access The Application
 Open your web browser and visit http://localhost:8080 to access the application.
-To access the application on line, visit the link https://hong-kong-sar.onrender.com
+To access the application online, visit the link https://hong-kong-sar.onrender.com